MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/registering-calling-bot.md

 Creating a new bot is covered in more detail in the [Create a bot for Microsoft Teams](../how-to/create-a-bot-for-teams.md) topic, but we'll repeat some of it here:

 1. Use this link to create a new bot: `https://dev.botframework.com/bots/new`.
-If, instead,  you click on the *Create a bot* button in the Bot Framework portal, you will create your bot in Microsoft Azure, for which you'll need an Azure account.
+If, instead,  you select the *Create a bot* button in the Bot Framework portal, you will create your bot in Microsoft Azure, for which you'll need an Azure account.
 1. Add the Microsoft Teams channel.
-Click on the "Calling" tab on the Microsoft Teams channel page and click on **Enable calling**, and then update **Webhook (for calling)** with your https URL where you will receive incoming notifications, e.g.`https://contoso.com/teamsapp/api/calling`.
+Click on the "Calling" tab on the Microsoft Teams channel page and select **Enable calling**, and then update **Webhook (for calling)** with your HTTPS URL where you will receive incoming notifications, e.g.`https://contoso.com/teamsapp/api/calling`.
 Refer to [Configuring Channels](/bot-framework/portal-configure-channels) for more information on how to configure channels.
   ![Configure Microsoft Teams channel information](~/assets/images/calls-and-meetings/configure-msteams-channel.png)

 ## Add Microsoft Graph permissions